taprobane99/iMac5KLinux/README.md

 should make audio sound much better.
 Tuned on late 2015 iMac - unknown if will work well on other iMacs.
 Currently +/- 7 dB, hoping to retune soon to make it even flatter.

 !!
-Always set the volume very low before playing music/other audio when testing this.
-There seems to be a bug that the volume is higher than last set after reboot or logout/login and before adjusting volume.
+Always set the volume low before playing music.
+There seems to be a bug that the volume is higher than last set after reboot or logout/login [edit - hopefully solved now].
 Do not set the master system volume "Built-in Audio Analogue Surround 4.0" to 100% it's too loud !!

-It is essential to install Pavucontrol to set 4 channels as output (Configuration tab), and set volumes to sensible values (Output Devices tab) `sudo apt install pavucontrol`.
+It is essential to install Pavucontrol `sudo apt install pavucontrol` to set 4 channels as output (Configuration tab), and set volumes to sensible values (Output Devices tab).
 In the Ubuntu speaker settings you need to choose "iMac Speakers" to use my tuning.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/9582ea63-e0ce-40f9-a59e-b0b105edfa54" />

-Issues: microphone currently not working on imac 17,1
+Issues: microphone currently not working on late 2015 iMac.

 # Wide Gamut (P3) Colour Support